2015-2016 University Catalog

 Service (ETS) and dated within five years of enrollment.
 In programs requiring test scores, no admission decision will be made prior to the receipt of an official GRE or GMAT score.

-- Graduate programs in the College of Arts and Sciences do not require that applicants take the GRE, with the exception of the following: the MA in Counseling Psychology and the MS in Psychology.
+- Graduate programs in the College of Arts and Sciences do not require that applicants take the GRE, with the exception of the MA in Counseling Psychology.
 Language, Literature and Translation majors are required to take a departmentally administered examination.

 - The College of Education does not require the GRE.